 Our indoor common area compost/recycling/waste receptacles represent our community-wide effort to compost and recycle as much as possible here at Park, thereby significantly reducing our waste.

 The color-coded receptacles are labeled, and posters are placed near the containers at their various locations.
 Here is a short description of what goes where:

 - Compost (green): All food, including meat, dairy, and bones; empty milk cartons and juice boxes; used paperware and pizza boxes; Greenware brand products.
 (No liquids, please.)

 - Recycling (blue): Clean paper and cardboard; empty food and drink containers including aluminum and steel cans, plastic bottles (with caps, if possible), and glass bottles

 - Waste (orange): Plastic bags, plastic utensils, plastic film, clear plastic clamshell containers, styrofoam

 - Terracycle (small grey): A list of acceptable items is on the lid of each container.
-Among them: energy/granola bar wrappers, and GoGo Squeez.
+Among them: toothpaste tubes, and GoGo Squeez.
 Click here to learn more.